 - Mailed submissions must have adequate postage.

-- In the event that an applicant becomes a semifinalist, the student must be able to participate in an interview between Jan.
-19-23, 2021.
-Interview sign-ups are on a first come, first served basis.
+- In the event that an applicant becomes a semifinalist, the student must be able to participate in an interview on Saturday, Nov.
+6, 2021.
+Interviews will be virtual and sign-ups are on a first come, first served basis.
+If the applicant is not able to make this date due to extenuating circumstances, they must communicate this to Janae Eason ([email protected]) as soon as possible, and all interviews must be conducted before the close of business on Wednesday, Nov.
+10, 2021.

-- Finalists will be contacted by Wednesday, Jan.
-13, 2021 to schedule their interview.
+- Semifinalists will be contacted by Wednesday, Nov.
+3, 2021 to schedule their interview.

 - OSSE will notify the USSYP Program of the selection of two delegates and two alternates by Wednesday, Dec.
 1, 2021.